 - If you are planning to be in a loud-noise environment, take a headphone break for most of the day so that your ears haven’t already been damaged by sound.

+How do I know if there’s hearing damage?
 If you experience any of the warning signs of hearing loss, visit a doctor or audiologist immediately, and get regular hearing check-ups so that if hearing is being lost, action can be taken.
 The signs of hearing loss include:

 - the muffling of some sounds,